- Parents Home

 - occupational therapy

 - physical therapy

-If pain, weakness, or numbness continue, surgery often can help.
-Surgical treatments include:
+If pain, weakness, or numbness continue, a neurosurgeon might do surgery to help.
+Options include:

 - Nerve grafts: A nerve from another area of the body, such as a rib or the back of the foot, is used to patch an injured brachial nerve.
 A nerve framework from an organ donor or a manufactured nerve growth guide also can encourage nerve growth.

 - Nerve transfer: A healthy nerve in the area or some of its fibers restores injured nerve connections.

 - Muscle transfer: A muscle, usually taken from the child's thigh, replaces a paralyzed muscle in the arm.

 - Tendon transfer: Tendons are moved from working muscles near the shoulder to increase arm movement and control.